mdjmplugin/mobile-dj-manager/readme.txt

 **Bug Fixes**

+* Event end date should not be a required field
-* Event end date was not auto recognising next day finishes if left blank
+* Event end date was not auto recognising next day finishes
 * Corrected setting variable within cache helper
 * PHP warning may have been displayed when formatting date for datepicker